aishuv2114/Marketing-Analytics/SQL.md

 **Insights & Actions**
 - The gsearch nonbrand is sensitive to bid changes.
-- The executive team wants maximum volume, and want to drill into device level performance for gsearch nonbrand
+- A device level analysis could be done to check which device has a stronger impact on volume to make bid changes accordingly.

-4)The marketing director would like a conversion rate analysis, from session to order by device type.
+4)This query does a conversion rate analysis, from session to order by device type.

 ```sql
 SELECT device_type,